chesahkalu/azure_administrator/virtual_network.md

 ![Azure Network Design](resources/Screenshot-2024-06-08-at-8.25.30-AM.png)

 - **Subnets**: A virtual network is your network in the cloud.
-After creating a virtual network, You can divide your virtual network into multiple subnets.
-Each subnet contains a portion of the IP-address space assigned to your virtual network.
+After creating a virtual network, You can `divide` your virtual network into multiple `subnets`.
+Each subnet contains a portion of the `private` IP-address space assigned to your virtual network.
 Subnets enable you to segment the virtual network IP address into one or more sub-networks and allocate a portion of the virtual network's address space to each subnet.
-You can then deploy Azure resources in a specific subnet.
-Azure reserves five IP addresses, The first four addresses and the last address are reserved.
+You can then deploy Azure resources in a specific subnet and IP-Address assigned to them through `DHCP`.
+Azure reserves `five` IP addresses, The first four addresses(.0, .1, .2, .3) and the last address(.255) are reserved.
 By default, all subnets in an Azure virtual network can communicate with each other.
 However, you can use a network security group to deny communication between subnets.
 Regarding sizing, the smallest supported subnet uses a /29 subnet mask, and the largest supported subnet uses a /2 subnet mask.
 The smallest subnet has eight IP addresses, and the largest subnet has 1,073,741,824 IP addresses.

-- **Static IP addresses**: Static addresses are assigned when a public IP address is created.
+- **Static IP addresses**: Static addresses are assigned when a `public IP address` is created.
 Static addresses aren't released until a public IP address resource is deleted.
 If the address isn't associated to a resource, you can change the assignment method after the address is created.
 If the address is associated to a resource, you might not be able to change the assignment method.
 You select and assign any unassigned or unreserved IP address in the subnet's address range.
 Suppose a subnet's address range is 10.0.0.0/16, and addresses 10.0.0.4 through 10.0.0.9 are already assigned to other resources.
 In this scenario, you can assign any address between 10.0.0.10 and 10.0.255.254.

 - **Dynamic IP addresses**: Dynamic addresses are assigned after a public IP address is associated to an Azure resource and is started for the first time.
 Dynamic addresses can change if a resource such as a virtual machine is stopped (deallocated) and then restarted through Azure.
 The address remains the same if a virtual machine is rebooted or stopped from within the guest OS.
 When a public IP address resource is removed from a resource, the dynamic address is released.
 Azure assigns the next available unassigned or unreserved IP address in the subnet's address range.
 Dynamic assignment is the default allocation method.
 Suppose addresses 10.0.0.4 through 10.0.0.9 are already assigned to other resources.
 In this case, Azure assigns the address 10.0.0.10 to a new resource.